alinahid477/tkgonazure/README.md

 There are 2 ways to use the wizard:
 - the `-f` flag: (`~/binaries/tkgworkloadwizard.sh -f /path/to/configfile`):
     - Create your own configfile and supply the location here. (documentation to create config file here: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-tanzu-k8s-clusters-azure.html).
-You can add an additional parameter called `TMC_ATTACH_URL` in the config file for attaching the cluster to tmc.
-The `tmc attach` is a special addition to this docker.
+You can add an additional parameter called `TMC_ATTACH_URL` or `TMC_CLUSTER_GROUP` in the config file for attaching the cluster to tmc.
+This is a special addition to this bootstrap docker.

 - the `-n` flag: (`~/binaries/tkgworkloadwizard.sh -n mycluster1` -- **Recommended Approach**)
     - This will instruct to go into a wizard/guided mode and generate the config file and install the k8s cluster with user input and prompts.
 For intermidiate usecases tkgworkloadwizard -n is highly recommended.